Google Drive: Downtime issues

 Although Google has a 99.9% uptime guarantee for Google Drive for Google Workspace customers, Google Drive has suffered downtimes for both consumers and business users.
 During significant downtimes, Google's App Status Dashboard gets updated with the current status of each service Google offers, along with details on restoration progress.
 Notable downtimes occurred in March 2013, October 2014, January 2016, September 2017, January 2020, and December 2020.

 When the January 2016 outage was resolved, a Google spokesperson told The Next Web:

 At Google, we recognize that failures are statistically inevitable, and we strive to insulate our users from the effects of failures.
 As that did not happen in this instance, we apologize to everyone who was inconvenienced by this event.
 Our engineers are conducting a post-mortem investigation to determine how to make our services more resilient to unplanned network failures, and we will do our utmost to continue to make Google service outages notable for their rarity.

 In an outage that affected all of Google's services for five minutes in August 2013, CNET reported that global Internet traffic dropped 40%.

 Spam issues

-Google Drive allows users to share drive contents with other Google users without requiring any authorization from the recipient of a sharing invitation.
-This has resulted in users receiving spam from unsolicited shared drives.
-Google is reported to be working on a fix.
+Google Drive allowed users to share drive contents with other Google users without requiring any authorization from the recipient of a sharing invitation.
+This had resulted in users receiving spam from unsolicited shared drives.
+Google acknowledged this issue in 2019, and rolled out the ability to block users in 2021.
+In 2023, Google rolled out a spam folder for Drive similar to the one in its Gmail service.